Falcion/Patternugit/docs/markdown/community/BUILDING_WELCOMING_COMMUNITY.md

 ## Section 1: Setting your project up for success

-*You’ve launched your project, you’re spreading the word, and people are checking it out.
+*You've launched your project, you're spreading the word, and people are checking it out.
 Awesome!
 Now, how do you get them to stick around?*

-A welcoming community is an investment into your project’s future and reputation.
+A welcoming community is an investment into your project's future and reputation.
 If your project is just starting to see its first contributions, start by giving early contributors a positive experience, and make it easy for them to keep coming back.

 ### Make people feel welcome

-One way to think about your project’s community is through what \@MikeMcQuaid calls the [contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/):
+One way to think about your project's community is through what \@MikeMcQuaid calls the [contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/):

 ![alt text](image-3.png)